 About Me

-I am recipient of the Graduate Student Teaching Award from the Michigan State Political Science Department, have been nominated for the university-wide Excellence-in-Teaching Citation, and was an Interdisciplinary Inquiry and Teaching Fellow at the James Madison College at MSU.
-I regularly teach classes on the history of political philosophy, American political thought, public policy, and public administration.
+I am the recipient of both the Excellence-In-Teaching Citation and Graduate Student Teaching Award from MSU.
+I was an Interdisciplinary Inquiry and Teaching (IIT) fellow at the James Madison College within MSU (a residential liberal arts style college that specializes in teaching the social sciences).
+I regularly teach courses on the history of political philosophy (both classical and modern), American political thought, public policy, and public administration.

-In my free time, I enjoy traveling (especially to cold climates), ice hockey, playing the marimba, and attending to my dog Sappho’s every need.
+In my free time, I enjoy, ice hockey, playing the marimba, and attending to my dog Sappho’s every need.

 Research & Teaching Interests

-Political Philosophy: American political thought, Alexis de Tocqueville, American slavery and racism, French Revolution, history of ancient and modern political philosophy.
+Political Philosophy: Alexis de Tocqueville, fatalism and human agency, American slavery and racism, American political thought, French Revolution, Indigenous Americans, James Bryce, history of political thought.

-Public Policy: social policy, criminal justice, racial and economic inequality, gun violence.
+Public Policy: gun violence, racial and economic inequality, criminal justice, social policy.

 Office #214 South Kedzie Hall, 368 Farm Lane